mshiltonj/resource-routing/README.md

 If the controller does not exist, the routes will not be created.

 If a specific expected attribute on the controller do not exist or is not a function, the relevant route will not get created.

 The functions should be defined as normal express request handlers:

     function(req, res) {};

-# nested resources
+### nested resources
 Nested resources are supported.
 By passing more than the minimum number of paramaters, the extra strings are assumed to be parent resources.
 For example, a call like:

     routing.resources(app, controller_dir, "users", "tables, "stories", {}); // again, last param optional

-Resourse Routing will build the routes for stories, as a nested resource for tables and users, and the request will include resource ids for the parent resourses.
+Resource Routing will build the routes for stories, as a nested resource for tables and users, and the request will include resource ids for the parent resourses.